utkarshbankar/mf-ng-7TN/README.md

 We should write the federation utility to convert MF application to NF(native federation)

 The native federation basically addes wrapper around angulars collection.

+hosted on 4200 the port change is not working here need to refer this.